thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-hypocrites-in-churches.md

-Likewise, when the apostle Paul preached to Governor Felix ([Acts 24:25](https://www.biblegateway.com/passage/?search=Acts%2024%3A25&version=NKJV)), he reasoned about *"righteousness, self-control, and the coming judgment"*.
+Likewise, when the apostle Paul preached to Governor Felix ([Acts 24:25](https://www.biblegateway.com/passage/?search=Acts%2024%3A25&version=NKJV)), he reasoned about *"righteousness, self-control and the coming judgment"*.
 Felix trembled - not because he was promised happiness, but because he was confronted with truth.

 That kind of preaching is rare today.
 Many try to reshape Jesus to fit the culture - as a life coach, a therapist or a happiness guru.
-The truth however is that Jesus is the same yesterday, today, and forever ([Heb 13:8](https://www.biblegateway.com/passage/?search=Hebrews%2013%3A8&version=NKJV)) - regardless of culture, creed, race or region.
+The truth however is that Jesus is the same yesterday, today and forever ([Heb 13:8](https://www.biblegateway.com/passage/?search=Hebrews%2013%3A8&version=NKJV)) - regardless of culture, creed, race or region.
 His message hasn't changed - repent, believe and live.
 We should preach the same thing if we truly call ourselves Christians.